lerenn/blog/content/posts/building-homelab-network/index.md

 categories: ["homelab", "networking"]
 ---

-# Building a Kubernetes Homelab: My Journey from ISP Router to VLAN-Segmented Network

 *This is the second post in our "Building a Kubernetes Homelab" series.
 If you haven't read the [first post](/posts/homelab-network-vlan-setup/) yet, I recommend starting there for the full context of this project.*

 ## The Beginning: A Dream and a Plan